justim/access/docs/presenters.md

 $result = $presenter->presentEntity(ProjectPresenter::class, $project);
 ```

-This will _not_ does additional queries to fetch the user needed for the owner
+This will _not_ do additional queries to fetch the user needed for the owner
 marker in the `ProjectPresenter` entity presenter.
 Unless, of course, the
-specific user is not available in the collection; in that case an addition query
+specific user is not available in the collection; in that case an addition
-will be executed.
+query will be executed.

 ## Custom markers